 Valencia is a beautiful city full of rich culture and great food.
 As the birthplace of paella, Valencia is considered by many to be the foodie capital of Spain.

 Art enthusiasts will find Valencia particularly appealing, with its vibrant street art scene and a broad spectrum of art forms.
-The city presents a harmonious blend of artistic styles from traditional to contemporary.
+The city presents a harmonious blend of artistic styles, from traditional to contemporary.

 Visiting Barcelona – What to expect in Barcelona